edgedb/edgedb/docs/stdlib/set.rst

 .. eql:operator:: distinct: distinct set of anytype -> set of anytype

-    Return a set without repeating any elements.
+    Gives back a set without repeating any elements.

     ``distinct`` is a set operator that returns a new set where no member is equal to any other member.